Yandex Cloud

 3. Click for the backup you need and click Restore cluster.

-4. Set up the new cluster.
+4. Configure the new cluster.

 5. Click Restore cluster.